-Why Choose Cash-Based Physical Therapy?
+Why Choose Cash Based Physical Therapy?

 So what are the benefits to choosing cash-pay services?

 When you use your insurance, you may only be approved a couple of visits.
 What if you are going to need more visits or a longer window of treatment and your insurance won’t cover it?
 Paying cash for your PT services puts you at the helm of determining what kind of care you need, not your insurance company.

 Going to a private cash-based clinic offers you the opportunity to support the local economy.
 As a local cash-based clinic, we are not outsourcing jobs.
 We are not a part of a big franchise.
 We are here to help the community in any way possible and are likely to support other small businesses as well! (email us at firstname.lastname@example.org for community involvement inquiries!)

-5. Does your PT even lift?
-Or play sports?: You have the autonomy to choose your provider!
+6. Does your PT even lift?
+Or play sports?
+You have the autonomy to choose your provider!
 If you’re an active person, you want a PT who understands the active lifestyle.
 When you choose a clinic doing running, olympic lifting, CrossFit, or other sporting assessments make sure your PT really understands all aspect of the sport.
-Let’s say I injured myself when picking up a heavy piece of furniture and it’s now impairing my ability to do CrossFit OR (insert favorite exercise/sporting activity here).
+Let’s say I injured myself when picking up a heavy piece of furniture and it’s now impairing my ability to do CrossFit or...(insert favorite exercise/sporting activity here).
 If I’m going to hire someone to do a movement/pain assessment and treatment, I want them to understand not only the mechanics of my typical exercises, but the type of equipment I use, be able to demonstrate techniques or drills to improve my abilities, and even have other people within the local community they can recommend such as functional medicine providers, coaches, Chiro, gyms, etc. to compliment their services.
 Unless your PT has experience in many sports and the ENTIRE realm of fitness, they most likely won’t have those complimentary recommendations to their services.

-6. What about HSA and FSA money?
+7. What about HSA and FSA money?
 Can I submit cash-based services to my insurance for reimbursement?